octopus-network/near-ibc/README.md

   * This function will generate a certain IBC event or call a certain function of contract `near-ibc` in root account to start the process for transferring NEAR native assets to other chains. **(TBD)**
 * Function `transfer`:
   * This function can ONLY be called from root account.
-  * This function will transfer a certain amount of previously locked NEP-141 tokens to a certain receiver in NEAR protocol.
+  * This function will be called in function `BankKeeper::send_coins` which is implemented by module `transfer`.
+It will transfer a certain amount of previously locked NEP-141 tokens to a certain receiver in NEAR protocol.
   * This function will generate a certain IBC event to inform relayer that a certain amount of previously locked NEP-141 tokens are transferred.